jsrepojs/jsrepo/.changeset/curly-pans-sleep.md

 "@jsrepo/transform-oxfmt": minor
 ---

-Add transform-oxfmt plugin for formatting code with oxfmt
+feat: 🎉 New plugin @jsrepo/transform-oxfmt for formatting code with oxfmt